-IT asset management refers to all the activities involved in identifying, discovering, procuring, managing, monitoring and disposing IT assets.
-It entails having a centralized view of all the assets present in a network along with relevant information.
-A thorough management of your IT assets will empower you to make data-backed decisions about acquiring new assets, which will lead to cutting unnecessary expenses.
+IT asset management refers to a set of business practices involved in identifying, discovering, procuring, managing, monitoring and disposing IT assets.
+It entails having a centralized view of all the assets present in a network along with software and hardware details.
+Having a thorough asset management process in place will empower you to make data-backed, strategic decisions about acquiring new assets, which will lead to cutting unnecessary expenses.

 Using Desktop Central, you can manage both hardware and software assets from a single console, seamlessly.
 With Desktop Central's mobile app, you can manage the assets in your network anywhere, anytime, from your mobile phone.
 Here is a complete list of features offered by Desktop Central for a comprehensive IT asset management:

 In today's fast-paced world, devices are replaced or upgraded within the blink of an eye, at an alarming frequency.
 It is your job as an IT Administrator to keep track of all these changes/additions and ensure that only authorized devices are connected to your network.
 Desktop Central scans your network periodically to fetch software and hardware inventory details and detect any changes in your network.
 You can perform asset scanning in Desktop Central in the following ways:

 Keeping track of hardware warranty can help you save unnecessary maintenance costs.
 Desktop Central automatically detects warranty details for Dell, Lenovo, Toshiba and HP devices and has pre-configured reports for computers with about-to-expire warranty and computers for which the warranty has expired already.

 You can set up real-time notifications for whenever a new software is installed, a hardware component is added/removed, software is under licensed or is being used after license expiry, commercial software is installed/uninstalled, disk space on a computer falls below a specified percentage, and more in just a few clicks.